Skip to main content

 Compile time

 The first time you run an example, it will take some time to compile the model.
-This might seem strange if you're used to "eager execution" in PyTorch or TensorFlow, but this is where MAX Engine optimizes the graph to deliver more performance.
+This might seem strange if you're used to "eager execution" in ML frameworks, but this is where MAX Engine optimizes the graph to deliver more performance.
 This happens only when you load the model, and it's an up-front cost that pays dividends with major latency savings at run time.

 This wasn't meant to blow your mind with performance.
-It's just an API example that shows how to use our Python API to load and run a PyTorch (TorchScript) or TensorFlow (SavedModel) model, so there's no benchmark measurement.
+It's just an API example that shows how to use our Python API to load and run a model, so there's no benchmark measurement.

 But seeing is believing.
-So, we created a program that runs MAX Engine head-to-head with TensorFlow and PyTorch.
+So, we created a program that compares our performance to PyTorch.

 3. Run the performance showcase

-The premise for this program is simple: It runs the same model (downloaded from HuggingFace) in TensorFlow, PyTorch, and MAX Engine, and measures the average execution time over several inferences.
+The premise for this program is simple: It runs the same model (downloaded from HuggingFace) in PyTorch and MAX Engine, and measures the average execution time over several inferences.

 Let's go!